Kasjan4/442/README.md

 - React Hooks
 - Font Awesome
 - React Reveal
-- External footbal API, geolocation API and news API.
+- External football API: thesportsdb.com
+- Geolocation API: api.opencagedata.com
+- News API: newsapi.org

 ## Approach

 We decided to construct a football website where the football leagues were displayed using React native maps.
 We decided to gather information such as fixtures, results, live table standings, news, and players.

-I was responsible mainly for the React front end, using our Flask endpoints to render our databse.
+I was responsible mainly for the React front end, using our Flask endpoints to render our database visually.
 Also, I helped out with the controller and schema logic.

 For our React frontend, we implemented bootstrap as our css framework, giving us good efficiency when creating the interface.